KazumichiOta/elderly-brain-template/README_Elderly Brain Template Data and Metrics.txt

 Use of any component derived from OASIS data additionally requires compliance with the OASIS DUA.

 # 5. Citation
-If you use or reference these data, please cite the following paper accordingly:
+If you use this template or any associated data, please cite **both** the article and the dataset:

-Kazumichi Ota*, Yoshihiko Nakazato, Genko Oyama.
+Ota K.*, Nakazato Y., Oyama G.
-“Developing and Validating an Elderly Brain template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses.”
+Developing and Validating an Elderly Brain Template:
+A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses.
-2024. doi:xxx/yyy
+NeuroImage (in press).  https://doi.org/XXXXXXXX  ← replace with article DOI

+Dataset DOI  10.5281/zenodo.16249930  (Elderly Brain Template v1.0)

-*Note:* This reference is provisional.
-Once the paper is published or assigned a DOI, please update this citation with the final publication details.
+*Note – This reference is provisional.
+Replace the article DOI placeholder once the journal assigns the final DOI.*

 # 6. Contact
 - **Corresponding Author**: Kazumichi Ota*